proxmox/proxmox-offline-mirror/docs/introduction.rst

 Behind the scenes, one or more `pools` consisting of

 - a pool directory containing checksum files (e.g., `sha256/3dc7bc5f82cdcc4ea0f69dd30d5f6bb19e0ccc36f4a79c865eed0e7a370cd5e4`)
-- a base directory containing directories and hardlinks to the checksum files inside the pool directory
+- a link directory containing directories and hardlinks to the checksum files inside the pool directory

-are used to store the repository contents ("snapshots") in a space-efficient way.
+are used to store the repository contents ("snapshots") of repository mirrors in a space-efficient way.

 When adding a file, the following steps are done: first the ckecksum file(s) are added, then they are linked under one or more paths.
-A garbage collect operation will iterate over all files in the base directory and remove those, which are not (or no longer) a hardlink to any checksum files.
+A garbage collect operation will iterate over all files in the link directory and remove those, which are not (or no longer) a hardlink to any checksum files.
 It will also remove any checksum files which have no hardlinks outside of the pool's checksum file directories.

+A pool directory can be shared by multiple mirrors in order to deduplicate stored files across the mirror boundary.
+For example, it is recommended to have a single pool directory (mirror base directory) for all mirrors of Proxmox repositories.

 The default config path is ``/etc/proxmox-offline-mirror.cfg``, but it can be overriden on a per command basis (for example, to allow operation as a non-root user).
 Use the ``--config`` CLI option or